wmglab-duke/ascent/docs/source/JSON/JSON_parameters/model.md

     - `“NONE”`: Program keeps both the nerve centroid and cuff centered at (x,y) =(0,0) and no cuff rotation is performed ([Creating Custom Cuffs](../../Primitives_and_Cuffs/Custom_Cuffs) and [Cuff Placement on the Nerve](../../Running_ASCENT/Info.md#cuff-placement-on-nerve)).
 Note: This mode will ignore any supplied orientation image (`a.tif`).

-- `“fiber_z”`: The value (String) is the `“FiberZMode”` that tells the program how to seed the NEURON fibers along the length of the FEM.
-  In the current implementation of the pipeline, this value must be “EXTRUSION”.
-Required.

 - `“use_ci”`: The value (Boolean), if true, tells the program whether to model fascicles (outer) that have a single inner as a sheet